taurusilver7/next-auth/README.md

 Send the verification email from register & login server actions.
 Create a new-verification auth route and verification form to verify the link sent to email.

 Create a new-verification action to check whether the token has expired and/or valid.
+Create an expiry date for the verification token.

 ## Learn More